konggu128/Transcriptome-/README.md

 mkdir alignment_STAR && cd alignment_STAR
 mkdir genomeDir
 ```
-* --runMode genomeGenerate: run genome indices generation job, default is to run alignment;
-* --genomeDir: specify the directory for storing genome indices
-* --genomeFastaFiles: one or more FASTA files with genome reference sequences
-* --runThreadN: the number of threads to use.
-* --sjdbGTFfile: The annotation file that STAR uses to build splice junctions database
-* --sjdbOverhang: specifies the length of genomic sequence around the annotated junction.
-Usually it is set to Readlength - 1.

 get the readlength (result is 100 in this case, therefore sjdbOverhang set to 100-1=99):
 ```{php}